These 23 rescue dogs need loving homes in Sussex - include adorable litter of puppies 🐶

-Take a look below at the adorable dogs at the RSPCA who need homes.
+Take a look below at the adorable dogs at the RSPCA who need homes – including a litter of adorable crossbreed puppies.

 Each of these pups are available for rehoming at the charity’s Chichester and Brighton branches.